ludovicchabant/PieCrust2/docs/docs/03_content/04_templating.md

 can execute some logic, insert reusable bits of markup, or reference other pieces of content or metadata from elsewhere in your website.

-PieCrust uses [Jinja][] for templating.
+PieCrust uses [Jinja][] for templating by default.
+See the [template engines reference][tplengref] for a list of other template engines available by default in PieCrust.

 There's too much data exposed to it to go over on this page, but check out the [templating data reference][dataref] for an exhaustive list.
 The main pieces of data are:

 * `page`: the page's configuration header.
 So if the page has a `title`, `page.title` would be its value.